According to the most recent crash statistics gathered by the New York

-At Lurie, Ilchert, MacDonnell & Ryan LLP, our New York City personal
+At Lurie, Ilchert, MacDonnell & Ryan LLP, our New York City car accident

-injury attorneys can guide you through this difficult process with as
+attorneys can guide you through this difficult process with as little

-little stress as possible.
-For more than 50 years, we have been giving
+stress as possible.
+For more than 50 years, we have been giving the people

 To discover all that we can do for you, call